aomdahl/gene_utils/README.md

 ### quickHist.R
 Quickly generate a histogram of data in R. Can specify which column you want, reads it into a TSV and boom.
 Should be pretty simple.

+###bigWig_to_bed.py
+Convert from a bigWig file to a bed file.
+Runs python 2, optimized for a specific use but easily modified for general case

 ## TODO:
 -Fix map_util so it doesn't throw errors when using a  column name to specify where
 - MOve gene_utils from attenuata work into here?
+- Update bash_functions.py from .bashrc